-Suryoday Small Finance Bank Ltd commenced microfinance operations in 2009 and have since expanded operations across 13 states and union territories, as of December 31, 2020.
+Suryoday Small Finance Bank Ltd commenced microfinance operations in 2009 and has since expanded operations across 13 states and union territories, as of December 31, 2020.

 As of December 31, 2020, our customer base was 1.44 million and our employee base comprised 4,770 employees and operated 554 Banking Outlets including 153 Unbanked Rural Centres (“URCs”).

 The company has set up 661 customer service points (“CSPs”) as additional service or touch points during April 1, 2020, and January 31, 2021, and intend to continue to expand our reach through the CSP model.

 The delivery platform also includes partnering with business correspondents (“BCs”) for sourcing both asset and liability business and have expanded our network and presence through their reach to promote financial inclusion.

 The company has arrangements with various payment banks in India and has been able to leverage our relationship with such payment banks to grow our deposit base.

 The distribution network comprises ATMs, phone banking, mobile banking, tablet banking, unified payment interface (UPI), CSPs, and internet banking services.
 The company’s operations are predominantly in urban and semi-urban locations due to greater income earning capabilities and employment opportunities in such areas compared with rural regions.